1jour1vin

 Wine rated (2021 guide) 93/100

-About wine:
+About the wine:

 86% Merlot, 14% Cabernet Franc.
-This nearly 16-hectare estate is cultivated using biodynamic methods.
+This nearly 16-hectare estate is farmed using biodynamic methods.
 The wine is aged in 30% new barrels and 70% one-use barrels.
 The bouquet is fresh, delicate, and subtle, revealing pleasant, intense notes of raspberries.
 On the palate, Fonroque stands out for its elegance and freshness.
 It owes this freshness to its acidic structure, which also supports the aromatic persistence of the finish.
 A fresh, delicious, and delightful wine!
 2024–2040

 Tastingbook - Markus Del Monego